CacaoApp/site/README.md

 # site
 === OLD VERSION UNSUPPORTED NOW ===

-This Repo was declared obsolet and used as backup
+This Repo was declared obsolet and used as backup... until 30 april.